hilch/Bcrypt.cpp/README.md

 ## How to use

-Here an example how to use this wrapper class
+Here an example how to use this:

 ```cpp
 #include "bcrypt.h"